-1. The unique personal identification number or password provided by the consumer reporting agency.

-Proper identification to verify your identity.

-3. The proper information regarding the period of time for which the report shall be available to users of the credit report.
+- 1. The unique personal identification number or password provided by the consumer reporting agency. - 2.
+Proper identification to verify your identity. - The proper information regarding the period of time for which the report shall be available to users of the credit report.

-A consumer reporting agency that receives a request in writing from a consumer to temporarily lift a freeze on a credit report must comply with the request no later than three (3) business days after receiving the request.
-If the request is made online or by phone, the consumer reporting agency must comply with the request within one (1) hour.
+A consumer reporting agency that receives a request from a consumer to temporarily lift a freeze on a credit report shall comply with the request no later than three (3) business days after receiving the request.